 I am Florian Hagemann and I am a hobby photographer living in Munich, Germany.
 This website is dealing as my creative playground and to showcase my favorite photographs.

-A couple of years ago I have discovered the fascinating world of photography when I had stumbled across some fine art landscape images on the internet for the first time.
-I wanted to create such images by myself and I started with my first ever camera in my neighborhood working on the basics of photography.
-I am using more advanced techniques and equipment today, but there is still so much to learn and explore within the art of photography.
-For me personally, photography is adventure and my way to relax the mind.
-I love being outdoors and by taking photographs I make the most of these moments and I can take some memories with me and share with others who might share the same values and enthusiasm for the outdoors.
+My interest in photography started a couple of years ago when I had stumbled across some fine art landscape images on the internet for the first time.
+I had then bought my first ever camera and stated in my neighborhood working on the basic crafts of photography.
+Although I am using more advanced techniques and equipment on location and in the digital darkroom today, there is still so much more to learn and explore within the art of photography.
+My passion for photography is growing constantly and I am doing my best to improve my photographic skills whenever there is an opportunity for taking pictures.

 My creative style and skills are continuously developing and changing with new techniques learned.
 I frequently reprocess my favorite shots to progressively approach my artistic vision.
-I don't care much about the discussion for or against processing since it is part of my creative process and the way I want to do it.
+I don't care much about the discussion for or against processing since it is part of my creative process.

 I am not investing a lot of time dealing with photography technology and gear since I am simply not interested in the technical details and discussions around it.
 Instead I invest my time in learning about composition and light as well as scouting new locations and revisiting familiar ones.

 My camera of choice is a Nikon APS-C format DSLR.
 During the last year or so I have taken less wide angle images.
 As described above I have become more interested in minimal and intimate landscape scenes and I have therefore extended my lens collection by a 70-200mm tele photo lens.
 Combined with the crop factor which comes with the APS-C format sensor this lens offers new perspectives and creative possibilities.
 Besides you will usually find a tripod, a polarizing filter, a neutral density filter as well as a cable release included in my backpack.